 We've got some heavy-hitters, new-beginners, and everything in between.
-Women who have grown businesses to near BILLION-dollar valuations and women who are bootstrapping from their home HQ.
-The learnings are deep and the women are real.
+From founders who have grown businesses to near BILLION-dollar valuations to those who are bootstrapping from their home HQ.
+The learnings are deep and the stories are real.
 Join us and become a part of the conversation.

 Season Two: Growth & Mindset

 In Season Two of the Entreprenora Podcast, we talk about stories of growth and the mindset and habits required to succeed.
 From riding the wild waves of pivoting and starting again, to dealing with recessions and external shocks, our founders share candid insights about how they grew, scaled, exited, "failed", or reinvented themselves and their businesses.

 Season Two, Episode One: with Debbie Wosskow OBE, co-founder of The All Bright Collective We kick off Season Two with the wonderful Debbie Wosskow OBE, angel investor and serial entrepreneur.
 Debbie tells us all about her early days in Sheffield (where her first business selling scrunchies won her a Young Enterprise award at 15!) and the ups and downs of growing and selling two successful ventures before co-founding The All Bright with Anna Jones.
 Debbie's tips on mindset, habits, and resilience are invaluable for founders at any stage of growth, and her candid insights about the importance of community offer a fresh perspective on forging a path to success with friend-preneurs and mentors at our side.